santi1s/Big-Data/All-Product-processes/On%2DCall-Guide-and-Practices.md

 **Why:**  CSS Big Data needs to have an on call per POD for times during our NA (North American) region's timeslot and we don't have scheduled engineers.
 This is also our "backup" in the event we need SE's to stay late or come in early.
 **When:**   On call rotation starts every Friday and runs to Thursday.
 However since the majoriy of our staff is scheduled Monday though Friday as well as all the other regions, your really just on call for Sat and Sun, 9AM PST to 6 PM PST.

-On call schedule here:  http://aka.ms/bigdataoncall  NA (orange) blocks is us.
+**On call schedule here:**  http://aka.ms/bigdataoncall NA (orange) blocks is us.

 FYI here's how it rolls up for all Data and AI: https://msit.powerbi.com/groups/me/reports/f1b399b5-7442-42d8-9c28-e25eec66ca1c/ReportSection5cbf5b59d218d279ceee

-What's expected when your on call?
+**What's expected when your on call?**
+- your 1 of 4 SE's who are the on-call "Hive".  to support customers and peers in both an on-call and backup capacity.;
 - Answer your phone from the Duty Manager when they call and work that case.
 - before Monday please populate our new on-call log form for each call you have to take action with case, date, time, customer name, severity : http://aka.ms/oncalllog
 - emails from various duty manager teams validating whos on call.